syncfusion-content/blazor-docs/blazor/sidebar/how-to/sidebar-in-the-dotnet8-application.md

 <!-- markdownlint-disable MD009 -->

-# Render the Sidebar component in the MainLayout page of the .NET 8 Blazor Web application
+# Render the Sidebar within the MainLayout of the .NET 8 Blazor Web app

 Integrate the Blazor Sidebar component into the `MainLayout.razor` page of the .NET 8 application.
 Next, include the `@rendermode InteractiveServer` directive in the `Routes.razor` page of the application.